CartoDB/cartodb/doc/manual/source/install.rst

     npm install npm@3.10.9 -g

-We will also install some development libraries that will be neccesary to build some Node modules:
+We will also install some development libraries that will be necessary to build some Node modules:

   .. code-block:: bash